Miami05/Help-Your-Teacher/README.md

 ## License

-This project is licensed under the MIT License - see below for details:
+This project is licensed under the MIT License.

+## Acknowledgments

+Developed with feedback from code review focusing on:
+- Input validation best practices
+- PEP 8 style guidelines
+- Comprehensive documentation
+- Error handling patterns
+- Clean code principles

+## Support

+For questions, issues, or suggestions, please open an issue in the repository.

+---

+**Note**: This system is designed for educational purposes and small-scale grade management.
+For production use with larger datasets, consider implementing database storage and additional security features.